AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-1.md

 # Running nf-core on Alma - Setup and check

-This tutorial covers running a simple test nf-core workflow on alma to santiy check access and modules are installed correctly and working and run a test.
+This tutorial covers running a simple test nf-core workflow on Alma to sanity check access and modules are installed correctly and working and run a test.
 In part 2 [run sarek](nf-core-2.md).

 ## Step 1: Log on to an interactive node on Alma